smushis/MultiBox/README.md

   - **Twitch** live Notifications
   - **Twitter** Mentions(with media), Like or RT Notifications
   - **Spotify** Current track playing (You need premium Spotify for playing playlist)
-  - **OpenWeatherMap** Meteo for current hour and tomorrow
+  - **OpenWeatherMap** Weather for current hour and tomorrow
-  - House temperature thanks to DHT11 sensor and Adafruit Library
+  - House temperature thanks to DHT11 sensor

 I recommand you to use the latest version of [Raspberry PI OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) if you are going to do a new project on your PI.
 The software is using ~150MB of RAM and less than 20% of the CPU (when not idle) on my Raspberry PI 3 B+.